 When we talk about an arachnid, we are referring to a category of arachnids with four sets of legs, and fang-like mouthparts or chelicerae.
 They also have appendages called pedipalps near their mouth.

-Daddy long legs are a member of the arachnid family; yet, they are not really spiders but “harvestmen”.
+Daddy long legs are a member of the arachnid family; yet, they are not really a type of spider but “harvestmen”.
 They belong to the groups which contain scorpions, mites, and ticks--also called Opiliones.
 This species is not capable of producing silk for building a web as other arachnids do.

 What is Arachnology?